OlaProeis/ActionPad/docs/DEVELOPMENT.md

 # Development Guide

-Complete technical guide for developing and contributing to Shortcut Widget.
+Complete technical guide for developing and contributing to ActionPad.

 ## Table of Contents